ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         ![Screenshot](README_files/xcode.target.general.frameworks.png)

-        Next switch over to the target's `Build Phases` tab and add a new `Run Script` build phase:
+        Next, switch over to the target's `Build Phases` tab and add a new `Run Script` build phase:

         Click on `+`, select `New Run Script Phase`, expand the newly created `Run Script` entry, and add the following shell command _under_ `Shell` (do not change the Shell path):